kognise/obsidian-aviation/AIM/04 Air Traffic Control/04 ATC Clearances and Aircraft Separation.md

     </div>
 9. Pilots are reminded that they are responsible for rejecting the application of speed adjustment by ATC if, in their opinion, it will cause them to exceed the maximum indicated airspeed prescribed by 14 CFR Section 91.117(a), (c) and (d). <em>IN SUCH CASES, THE PILOT IS EXPECTED TO SO INFORM ATC. </em>Pilots operating at or above 10,000 feet MSL who are issued speed adjustments which exceed 250 knots IAS and are subsequently cleared below 10,000 feet MSL are expected to comply with 14 CFR Section 91.117(a).
 10. Speed restrictions of 250 knots do not apply to U.S. registered aircraft operating beyond 12 nautical miles from the coastline within the U.S. Flight Information Region, in Class E airspace below 10,000 feet MSL.
 However, in airspace underlying a Class B airspace area designated for an airport, or in a VFR corridor designated through such as a Class B airspace area, pilots are expected to comply with the 200 knot speed limit specified in 14 CFR Section 91.117(c).
-11. For operations in a Class C and Class D surface area, ATC is authorized to request or approve a speed greater than the maximum indicated airspeeds prescribed for operation within that airspace (14 CFR Section 91.117(b)).
+11. For operations in a Class C and Class D surface area, ATC is authorized to request or approve a speed greater than the maximum indicated airspeeds prescribed for operation within that airspace ([[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.117   Aircraft speed.|14 CFR Section 91.117]](b)).
     <div>

     <em>**NOTE-**</em>

-    <em>Pilots are expected to [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.117   Aircraft speed.|14 CFR Section 91.117]]um speed of 200 knots when operating beneath Class B airspace or in a Class B VFR corridor (14 CFR Section 91.117(c) and (d)).</em>
+    <em>Pilots are expected to comply with the maximum speed of 200 knots when operating beneath Class B airspace or in a Class B VFR corridor ([[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.117   Aircraft speed.|14 CFR Section 91.117]](c) and (d)).</em>

     </div>
-12. When in communications with the ARTCC o[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.117   Aircraft speed.|14 CFR Section 91.117]]cility, pilots should, as a good operating practice, state any ATC assigned speed restriction on initial radio contact associated with an ATC communications frequency change.
+12. When in communications with the ARTCC or approach control facility, pilots should, as a good operating practice, state any ATC assigned speed restriction on initial radio contact associated with an ATC communications frequency change.

 **Runway Separation ^4-4-13** Tower controllers establish the sequence of arriving and departing aircraft by requiring them to adjust flight or ground operation as necessary to achieve proper spacing.
 They may “HOLD” an aircraft short of the runway to achieve spacing between it and an arriving aircraft; the controller may instruct a pilot to “EXTEND DOWNWIND” in order to establish spacing from an arriving or departing aircraft.
 At times a clearance may include the word “IMMEDIATE.”
 For example: “CLEARED FOR IMMEDIATE TAKEOFF.”
 In such cases “IMMEDIATE” is used for purposes of <em>air traffic separation. </em>It is up to the pilot to refuse the clearance if, in the pilot's opinion, compliance would adversely affect the operation.